Glebe Dirty Reds: History

+At the dawn of the 20th century, Glebe was a working-class suburb of Sydney, situated a few kilometres to the west of the city centre.
+The suburb had rugby union clubs during the 1880s-90s (Glebe FC, Toxteth FC, Glebe Rosedale and Glebe Electorate), but none reached any great prominence against the city's powerful membership-based clubs.
+The community rallied behind local identity Lewis Abrams who in 1900 successfully pushed for the dissolution of all of the city's existing clubs, replacing them with a district clubs scheme with players chosen on residential qualification only.

-At the turn of the 20th century, Glebe was a working-class suburb of Sydney, situated a few kilometres to the west of the city centre.
-A Glebe team had played in the Sydney second grade rugby competition for a number of years and due to its high popularity was promoted to a new first grade competition which started in 1900.
-Glebe immediately made a big impact on the district competition, winning all three grades in the inaugural season before taking out another three first grade titles over the next seven years.
+The Glebe District Rugby Union Club was created from this new scheme and was allocated boundaries per "Glebe. — The whole of the electorates of Glebe, Annandale, Pyrmont, Denison, and Phillip, Lang, and Gipps."
+The club adopted to the already established local sporting colour of maroon and was called "the Dirty Reds" by supporters.
+The club immediately made a big impact on the district competition, winning all three grades in the inaugural season before taking out another three first grade titles over the next seven years.

 When the push for the formation of a new professional rugby league competition began, Glebe was one of the areas considered for the formation of a new breakaway team.
 The Glebe District Rugby League Football Club was formed as a result on 8 January 1908, possibly the first rugby league club to be formed in Australia.
 There was much support from both players and locals for the new team and this was considered an achievement in itself for the New South Wales Rugby League.
-As with the local rugby team, the new rugby league club chose to play in maroon-coloured jerseys; a tradition that had been established by other sporting clubs in the Glebe area over many years.
-The club therefore often got nicknamed the "Dirty Reds" as a reference to the jersey colour, although this moniker had also been used previously to label other Glebe sporting identities well before the arrival of the rugby league team.
+As with the local rugby team (1900-14), the new rugby league club chose to play in maroon-coloured jerseys and the "Dirty Reds' moniker continued across.

 The club began their premiership campaign with an 8–5 victory over Newcastle on 20 April 1908.
 Throughout the season they either remained close to or on top of the ladder and with one round remaining were on equal points with South Sydney and Eastern Suburbs to lead the competition.
 In the last regular-season match, Glebe went down 10–5 to sixth-placed Balmain and ended up running third overall, although the match ended up having no impact on who they would play in the finals a week later.
 In their semi final, Glebe went down 16–3 to minor premiers South Sydney and were knocked out of the competition.